|Liverpool Docks © Nigel Cox|

 The dock is still growing and developing.
 There are new container services, animal feed stores and warehouses.
 It is also part of the Atlantic Gateway initiative.
 This aims to improve communications, business and quality of life for residents and businesses in the north of Liverpool.

-From 29th May 2012, Liverpool will be home to a brand new cruise terminal.
-Up until now, cruise ships have only been able to make fleeting visits to the city, but the new terminal will enable them to stop off over longer periods of time, with cruises starting and finishing in Liverpool.
-The new terminal will see world famous ships such as the Queen Mary docking right outside our front door!
+From 29th May 2012, Liverpool has been home to a brand new cruise terminal.
+Up until then, cruise ships were only able to make fleeting visits to the city, but the new terminal has enabled them to stop off over longer periods of time, with cruises starting and finishing in Liverpool.